chancehudson/docker-libstorj/README.md

 - [jchancehud/libstorj:ubuntu](https://github.com/JChanceHud/docker-libstorj/blob/master/ubuntu/Dockerfile) - 202 MB
 - [jchancehud/libstorj:ubuntu-1.0.0](https://github.com/JChanceHud/docker-libstorj/blob/1.0.0/ubuntu/Dockerfile) - 202 MB

-## Usage

-This image is primarily intended for use inside docker swarms to provide a persistent storage that can be authenticated by environment variables provided at runtime as [secrets](https://docs.docker.com/engine/swarm/secrets/).

-Configurations for various services (mongo, redis, custom servers) can be stored securely in storj and accessed at runtime via authentication stored in the network in a custom entrypoint script.

 ## Command line use

 This docker image can be used to play with the storj executable without installing onto your local machine.